CLINICAL DECISION SUPPORT

 - Shortfall in achieving desired outcome

-- Presence or occurrence of allergies
+- Presence or occurrence of allergies or untoward events

 - Presence of underlying disease which may affect choice of treatment